gk977246/Serial_to_LoRa/README.md

 Modified to work with Ebyte E77 and Rak3172

-Radiohead library has only support for Wio E5 - I changed  the pins in RH_STM32WLx.cpp
+Radiohead library has only support for Wio E5 - I changed  that

-Rak3172: PB8, PC13  EbyteE77: PA6, PA7 //WioE5: PA4, PA5
+Rak3172: works
+EbyteE77: has no variant in stm32duino compile as WioE5

+check the serial pins in the variant of the board - Serial for debugging HardwareSerial for Gps